hunk/TwProfile/README.md

 TwProfile
 =========

-Demo of effect of tweetbot profile image using a UITableView.
+Demo of effect of tweetbot profile image using a (UITableView || UIScrollView).

 ## Images